-The Amstel Gold Race is one of the Ardennes Classics (despite taking place in the Netherlands) and takes place on Sunday April 15 in 2018.
+The Amstel Gold Race is one of the Ardennes Classics (despite being situated in the Netherlands) and takes place on Saturday April 18 2021.

 Taking a place in the UCI WorldTour, and the UCI Women’s WorldTour, both the men’s and women’s races draw in some of the top riders in the world.

-The 53rd edition of the race will feature the same narrow roads, short, sharp ascents, twists and turns we’ve come to expect from the Ardennes Classics.
-The men’s race sets off at 10.20am, and the women’s at 10.40am.
+The 55th edition of the race will feature the same narrow roads, short, sharp ascents, twists and turns we’ve come to expect from the Ardennes Classics.

-The 240km men’s route has seen a change for the 2018 edition.
-Following the start, at the Market in Maastricht, riders will ride three big loops through the South Limburg hills – covering three ascents of the Cauberg and passages of the finish line in Vilt-Valkenburg.
+Following the start, at the Market in Maastricht, riders will complete three big loops through the South Limburg hills – covering three ascents of the Cauberg and passages of the finish line in Vilt-Valkenburg.

 The final loop will contain ascents of the Geulhemmerberg and Bemelerberg, but not the Cauberg.
 Instead, after the climb of the Geulhemmerberg the peloton will descend via the Kuitenbergweg towards the district Amby.
 Once down, after the Molenweg and the Peutgensweg, they’ll cross the Rasberg, climb the Bemelerberg, turn left towards Terblijt and then right again via the Rijnsbergerweg on the Sibberweg – where they’ll enter the last kilometre.

-The change has been designed to drive competition levels, by making perfect positioning all the more cruicial.
+The change was designed to drive competition levels, by making perfect positioning all the more crucial.
 Race Director Leo van Vliet commented on the change, saying: “we are looking for the narrower roads on what will make the control of the peloton more difficult.”